Now that football season is in full swing, why not invite all your best pals over to a tailgate party right at home!

 To get ‘the ball rolling’, I set out to create an easy and simple tailgate eats for guests to enjoy.
 When throwing a tailgate, just don’t go for the usual spread of food on the back of your truck or car trunk.

-Using the Tailgate Time DigiPaper and Football clip art from the Crafty Clip, I made an invitation food cards, mini pennants, cupcake toppers, and LOTS of cuts outs of footballs to give the tailgate spread a bit of flair and fun!
+I made an invitation food cards, mini pennants, cupcake toppers, and LOTS of cuts outs of footballs to give the tailgate spread a bit of flair and fun!

 For this event, I pulled most of my inspiration from the green of the football fields, brown leather from the football and referee uniforms as reflected in the bands I made for these hoagie wraps.
 You’ll see that adding a strip of parchment paper around the wrap first will prevent any ink from the striped printed paper from touching your food, as printer ink is probably not the safest thing to ingest.
 I added a football cut out and jute twine for a bit of extra detail and presented the wraps on a square white platter.